eddiesmo/eddiesmo.github.io/_posts/2025-02-10-chess-square-trainer.md

 I didn't find it, so - I built it!

 ### 🎮 Features
-Clean interface with instant feedback, for people who enjoy blitz ;)
+- Clean interface with instant feedback, for people who enjoy blitz ;)

-Designed for desktop (keyboard!) but works great on mobile
+- Designed for desktop (keyboard!) but works great on mobile

-Train as White or Black
+- Train as White or Black

-Detailed feedback at the end of rounds
+- Detailed feedback at the end of rounds

-Tracks your high scores
+- Tracks your high scores

-I've been playing 10 minutes a day for a few days and I'm already almost 2x better!

-Sharing cause I'm proud of this little project and hope it helps others in the community :) Let me know if you have any feedback - I can probably add more features or polish on the weekend.

-Enjoy!! 🔥

-(My high score is 21)

 ### Shared on Reddit

 I [published](https://www.reddit.com/r/chess/comments/1img7j4/i_built_a_chess_notation_trainer_how_fast_can_you/) this minigame to /r/chess.

-Some quotes from users:
+Quote from a user:

 > Score after 1st try: 5
+>
 > Score after 3rd try: 8
 > Score after 6th try: 16
+>
 > Seems to work  👍
 >
-> Even more than seeing my score go up, it was really cool feeling my understanding grow so > quickly!
-By just the 3rd game, I was able to intuit a few coordinates instead of stopping >to count.
+> Even more than seeing my score go up, it was really cool feeling my understanding grow so quickly!
+By just the 3rd game, I was able to intuit a few coordinates instead of stopping to count.
 By the 6th game, I was doing this more than half the time!